gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

+- Need to be able to navigate from a `JvmLibrary` to its binaries.
+- Need to be able to navigate from a `JvmLibraryBinary` to its tool chain.
 - Need `groovy-lang` and `scala-lang` plugins
 - Possibly deprecate the existing 'cpp', 'c', etc plugins.
 - All compiled classes are removed when all java source files are removed.